-The Company has entered into a service level agreement with BPSA whereby it collects a minimum annual fee for the services it provides as an FCM.
-This fee is reviewed and agreed upon annually.
+The Company has entered into a service level agreement with BPSA whereby it collects a minimum annual fee for the services it provides as a FCM.

 The Company has entered into a service agreement with Pictet & Cie Group SCA.
 Under the terms of this agreement, the Company is invoiced for various services provided by Pictet & Cie Group SCA.
 The amount paid is included in general and administrative expenses.